 How do I log food when I go out to eat?

-- If it's a chain restaurant, try searching the web to see if they have a public nutrition guide on their website.
-If you're looking to save time, you can quickly log the calories, macros, and other nutrients that are important to you using the "Quick Entry" feature, which is accessible from the "+" button in the bottom toolbar of the "Log Food" screen.
+You can quickly log the calories, macros, and other nutrients that are important to you using the "Quick Entry" feature, which is accessible from the "+" button in the bottom toolbar of the "Log Food" screen.